Sweet, tender and sure to impress, Blueberry White Chocolate Buttermilk Scones are surprisingly quick and easy to make.

 - coarse sugar

-More from Sarah W. Caron of Sarah’s Cucina Bella
+More from Sarah Walker Caron of Sarah’s Cucina Bella

 - Snapshot: Sarah Caron in the Newtown Bee (a profile by our local weekly newspaper)